highRES-model/highRES-Europe-WF/docs/source/user_guide.rst

    lt / UP, LO, FX /

 *lt* defines three types of limits that are loaded together with the technoeconomic input data.
 These are the upper limit (UP), the lower limit (LO) and the fixed limit (FX).
-These are used, for example in *parameter gen_lim_pcap_z(z,g,lt);*.
-For example, in the line :code:`DK.HydroRoR.UP 0.009` in *gen.dd*, the upper limit for the generation capacity of run-off-river hydropower in Denmark is set to 0.009.
+These are used, for example in ``parameter gen_lim_pcap_z(z,g,lt);``.
+For example, in the line ``DK.HydroRoR.UP 0.009`` in ``gen.dd``, the upper limit for the generation capacity of run-off-river hydropower in Denmark is set to 0.009.
 This means that the model is allowed to build up to 0.009 GW of run-off-river hydropower in Denmark.
 If on the contrary, UP would be replaced by FX, the model would be forced to build exactly 0.009 GW of run-off-river hydropower in Denmark.

 Now, to the input data files.